Tenchi2xh/Almonds/readme.md

 ### Features

 - Fully fledged Mandelbrot viewer, in your terminal
+- *Now compatible with the native Windows console!*
 - Julia sets
 - Homemade terminal UI
 - 8 color ANSI mode with dithering